-My library colleagues have developed the LCAF, learning outcomes that tie in with UAL’s Creative Attributes Framework.
+My library colleagues have developed learning outcomes (UAL Library Services, 2017) that tie in with UAL’s Creative Attributes Framework.
+(University of the Arts London, 2018).
 Although we don’t use these to assess students, they help us decide what and how we teach.
 There are several similarities with Barnett’s dispositions and qualities.
 For example, under the heading ‘Resilience’ we have

 Relating to ‘a preparedness to explore’ and ‘determination to keep going forward’ we have

-I think many of our learning outcomes are more akin to dispositions/qualities than skills or knowledge: we are hoping to enable the students to, as Barnett describes students “take ownership of her studies and imparts to it her own energies and direction”.
+I think many of our learning outcomes are more akin to dispositions/qualities than skills or knowledge: we are hoping to enable the students to, as Barnett describes, “take ownership of her studies and imparts to it her own energies and direction”.